oyiakoumis/poco/guide_for_frontend.md

 - Formatting results into the UI components

 Your app doesn't need to implement this logic - just send the user's natural language requests to the API and render the responses.

-## Implementation Tips

-1. **Component Rendering**: Create reusable components for each response type (table, chart, checkbox, markdown).

-2. **State Management**: Implement efficient state management to handle conversation history and UI updates.

-3. **Responsive Design**: Ensure all components render well on various mobile screen sizes.

-4. **Offline Support**: Consider implementing basic offline capabilities to improve user experience.

-5. **Authentication**: Implement secure authentication to manage user sessions and protect user data.

-Feel free to reach out if you have any questions about the API integration or component implementation!